 SQ: Yes, that is what I believe in.
 And I think I thought in another podcast with Jordan Harbinger.
 He was talking about content creation.
 And he said, most platforms, Google, Facebook, Quora, Twitter, they have the same end goal, which is to keep the reader or the user on the platform as long as possible.
 And to do that, they require users or creators to create a great piece of content, because this is the reason why they are staying essentially.

 You don’t have to find hacks or tactics or whatever to try to game the system.
-You just have to believe in the long term.
-Believe in a long term strategy.
+You just have to believe in the long-term strategy.
 And, you know, create interesting, entertaining, good pieces of content that the algorithm will essentially promote over time because you are helping the algorithm do its work.

 Steffen: SQ thank you so much for your time.
 It’s been a pleasure talking to you about you know, evergreen content and how to develop evergreen content.
 How can people find out more about you?